 LLM, with distinction, University of Nottingham, United Kingdom

-Stuart Ford's academic interest is international law, particularly international criminal law and international criminal courts.
-He has published articles on the International Criminal Court, the International Criminal Tribunal for the Former Yugoslavia, the Special Court for Sierra Leone, the responsibility to protect doctrine, crimes against humanity, genocide, collective security, and the use of force in international relations, and he regularly presents his work at conferences.
-His current work explores the cost, value, and legitimacy of international criminal tribunals.
-He teaches Civil Procedure, Evidence, International Organizations, and International Criminal Law at John Marshall.
+Stuart Ford's academic interest is public international law, particularly international criminal law and international criminal courts.
+He has published articles on the International Criminal Court, the International Criminal Tribunal for the Former Yugoslavia, the Special Court for Sierra Leone, the responsibility to protect doctrine, crimes against humanity, and genocide, and he regularly presents his work at conferences.
+His current research explores the cost, value, and efficiency of international criminal tribunals, with the goal of improving their functioning.
+He is presently the Chair of the American Association of Law Schools' Section on International Human Rights.
+He teaches Civil Procedure, Evidence, International Criminal Law, and International Organizations at John Marshall.

 Prior to joining John Marshall, Professor Ford worked as an Assistant Prosecutor at the Extraordinary Chambers in the Courts of Cambodia (ECCC), an international criminal tribunal that was jointly established by the Royal Government of Cambodia and the United Nations to prosecute senior leaders of the Khmer Rouge for atrocities committed in Cambodia between 1975 and 1979.
 He participated in the selection of crime sites and suspects for investigation, conducted preliminary investigations, and participated in the co-investigating judges' investigations.
 In addition, he represented the Co-Prosecutors during the trial of Kaing Guek Eav, alias "Duch," the first person to be tried by the ECCC.